 C60: Super Antioxidants

 Carbon 60 (C60) is an exceptional antioxidant.
-The fullerenes’ activities as “free radical scavengers” are what make them so powerful.
-Free radicals are by-products of metabolism which the body removes.
+The fullerenes’ activity as “free radical scavengers” is what makes them so powerful.
+Free radicals are by-products of metabolism that the body removes.
 However, unhealthy lifestyle habits like smoking, drinking, and poor diet are factors.
 Age and stressors also play a role.
-When free radicals build up, causing oxidative stress, the body reacts through manifesting symptoms of disease.
+When free radicals accumulate, causing oxidative stress, the body responds by manifesting disease symptoms.

 Because free radicals are a by-product of oxygen metabolism, their primary enemies are called antioxidants.